VoltDB/voltdb/tests/test_apps/approx-count-distinct/README.md

 prohibitive due to long latencies or hitting the temp table memory limit, APPROX_COUNT_DISTINCT is therefore a good alternative.

-To run this test, make sure that your `PATH` and `CLASSPATH` environment variables are set up to run Volt, and then execute this
+To run this test, execute this script:
-script:
 ```bash
 ./runall.sh
 ```